sinequa/sba-angular/docs/modules/components/theme.md

 # New theme

-Update 11.9.0 has introduced into Vanilla a new theme to make it more modern.
+The update 11.9.0 has introduced into Vanilla a new theme to make it more modern.
 It doesn't _disrupt_ the previous design but it adds some improvements to make it look better such as better colors and paddings.

 All files related to this new theme are packaged inside `@sinequa/components/theme`.